AlexanderOsborne/cozy-trip/README.md

 ### About this App

-This application was built to allows users to plan for a roadtrip.
+This application was built to power a front end application that allows users to log in, plan a roadtrip, forecast the weather currently and on arrival.

-Users are able to query the API to find create routes with directions and recieve the weather forecast for thier destination on thier estimated arrival time.
+Users are able to query the API to find create routes with directions and recieve the weather forecast for thier destination on thier estimated arrival time as well as an image related to thier search.

-This application allows a user to schedule, create, and invite their friends to movie nights!

 <!-- [AWS here](https://www.example.com) -->